-Phases and milestones Teams to submit entry forms (Appendix 1) w/c 30 October Phase 1: Development and submission of project proposal Teams develop and submit a project proposal - please see Appendix 2 6 Nov - 4 Dec Teams submit project proposal w/c 4 December The judging panel, review and score the proposals submitted against agreed criteria.
-11 Dec - 2 Jan Judges to provide feedback to teams.
-Teams that progress to the next stage will be at the discretion of Judges.
-2 Jan - 5 Jan Phase 2: Project delivery 8 Jan - 8 April Teams selected will be asked to initiate and deliver proposed projects.
+Phases and milestones Introduction / Kick Off sessions with interested participants The PM Challenge leads will present the purpose, structure and timelines 2 to 20 October Teams to submit entry forms (Appendix 1) No Later than 3 November Phase 1: Development and submission of project proposal 20 October to 24 November Teams develop and submit a project proposal - please see Appendix 2 No Later than 24 Teams submit project proposal November The judging panel, review and score the proposals submitted against agreed criteria.
+24 November to 1 December Knockout Night Teams to present their proposal to the Judges who will provide feedback to teams.
+7 December The Judges will select the best proposals that will progress to project delivery.
+At this point, the teams will then be assigned mentors.
+Phase 2: Project delivery 7 December - 21 March Teams selected will be asked to initiate and deliver proposed projects.
 An experienced project professional will be assigned to each team as a mentor for the remaining duration of the competition.
 APM will provide teams with seed funding up to a maximum of £150 per team.
-Phase 3: Mid-project review w/c 19 Feb Midway through project delivery teams will have a review of their project status.
+Mid-project review Midway through project delivery teams will have a review of their project status.
 This will be done through the submission of a progress update, either virtually or through a progress report, as shown in Appendix 3 .
-Phase 4: Submission of final report 8 April All teams should submit a final report which outlines the key achievements, including how the benefits of the project will be realised and lessons learned through participating in project challenge.
+1 February Phase 3: Submission of final report 21 March All teams should submit a final report which outlines the key achievements, including how the benefits of the project will be realised and lessons learned through participating in project challenge.
 Refer to Appendix 4 to view the structure and layout of these reports.
 These projects will be reviewed and scored in advance of the finals night to form part of the overall mark.
 Judges review and score final reports.
-8 - 29 April Phase 5: Finals night Teams will present their project overview and post project learning to a panel of judges and a live audience.
+21 March - 28 March Phase 4: Finals night Teams will present their project overview and post project learning to a panel of judges and a live audience.
 Presentations will last around 10 - 15 minutes and will be followed by an opportunity for questions from the judges.
 Judges will mark teams and collate scores from across the competition to determine winners, who will be awarded on the night.
-TBC May
+28 March